Influencer Marketing 101

 influencer marketing reporting and tracking template

-Thing is, spreadsheets really work best for brands only working with a handful of influencers.
+This is just a snapshot of why spreadsheets only work for brands managing a handful of influencers.
 The more posts you want, the more overwhelming the reporting process gets.
-That's because:

 • Managing data yourself is time-consuming.
 This is especially true if you’re bouncing between campaigns on different platforms.
 The more influencers you work with, the more potential roadblocks and lag time you face when gathering data.
 Not to mention that data entry is tedious.

 • Spreadsheets need to be consistently updated.
-For starters, your data may not be totally accurate if you’re waiting on numbers from influencers or a post gets lost.
-The fast-paced nature of social also means that performance numbers can change overnight.
-The longer you wait between updates, the less useful your spreadsheet is.
+Your data may not be totally accurate if you’re waiting on numbers from influencers.
+Also, posts can get lost or deleted.
+The longer you wait between updates, the less reliable your spreadsheet is.

 • Manual data entry = more room for error.
 Incomplete or outdated campaign data doesn’t reflect your influencers’ performance.
 This can reflect poorly on your efforts and fails to put your campaign content into context.